joagre/anond/README.md

 render engine, built using the the [d3.js](http://d3js.org) library, to visualise the topology of the overlay network.

-To inspect the topology of the small simulation point a browser to [https://127.0.0.1:6700/index.html](https://127.0.0.1:6700/index.html) in order to monitor the live state of the routing choices in the overlay network.
+To inspect the topology of the small simulation, wait 30 seconds, point a browser to [https://127.0.0.1:6700/index.html](https://127.0.0.1:6700/index.html) in order to monitor the live state of the routing choices in the overlay network.